18+ | commercial content | begambleaware.org

 In the second half, City must then again win at least 1-0, with the last 45 minutes essentially starting at 0-0 again.
 If they fail to win the second half, your bet loses.

 Man City must ultimately win two 45 minute matches for your 21/20 shot to come through.

-Where Can I Play To Win Both Halves Bets?
+Where Can I bet on To Win Both Halves Bets?

 That’s not to mention the large range of other sports you can play this bet with.
-Basically, any sport which is split into halves, you’ll have the opportunity to take advantage of this amazing market.
-Do be aware though, there are other markets that major online bookmakers offer that do sound similar, including Half Time/Full Time betting.
+Basically, in any sport which is split into halves, you’ll have the opportunity to take advantage of this amazing market.
+Do be aware though, there are other markets that major online bookmakers offer that do sound similar, including Half-Time/Full-Time betting.

-How Does This Differ To A Half Time/Full Time Betting
+How Does This Differ To A Half Time/Full Time Bet?

-There are a number of markets which allow you to break a game down into two halves, but they are significantly different to To Win Both Halves wagers.
+There are a number of markets that allow you to break a game down into two halves, but they are significantly different from To Win Both Halves wagers.

 So if you were to back Manchester City in a Half Time/Full Time bet, taking into account the example above, then City could go 1-0 up in the first five minutes and see the rest of the game out in order to win, as they’d be winning 1-0 in the first half and still 1-0 in the second.

 Knowing When To Play To Win Both Halves

 Knowing when to play the To Win Both Halves bet is always a little trickier.
 You have to take into account a variety of factors despite having a firm idea of who will win the game.